 Shrubs shall be a minimum of 24 inches (48 inches for Type F Buffers) in height, at time of planting.
 Saw palmettos (Serenoa repens) and coonties (Zamia floridana) may be used as shrubs, provided they are 12 inches in height at time of planting.
-All shrubs shall be a minimum three-gallon container size and be spaced 18 to 36 inches on center.
-They shall be at least 36 inches (60 inches for type F Buffers) in height within 12 months of time of planting, and maintained in perpetuity at a height of no less than 36 inches (60 inches for Type F Buffers).
-Shrubs shall provide 18-inch clearance from hardscapes and 36-inch clearance from buildings.
+All shrubs shall be installed at an appropriate height to meet the minimum specified height after one growing season or one year from time of installation, whichever is more restrictive and be spaced an average of 18 to 36 inches on center.
+They shall be at least 36 inches (60 inches for type F Buffers) in height, and maintained in perpetuity at a height of no less than 36 inches (60 inches for Type F Buffers).
+Shrubs shall be installed to maintain an 18-inch clearance from hardscapes and 36-inch clearance from buildings.